cssinjs/jss/docs/features.md

 1. Plugins.

    JSS core implements a plugin-based architecture.
 It allows you to create custom plugins which can implement custom syntax or other powerful abilities.
 JSS has many official plugins, which can be installed individually or using a default preset.
-A good example for community plugin is [jss-rte](xxx).
+A good example for community plugin is [jss-rtl](https://yarnpkg.com/en/package/jss-rtl).

 1. Expressive syntax.